-The following provisions pertaining to authorized statutorily required overtime work shall apply to employees whose normal work period is eight (8) hours per day and forty (40) hours per week (including 9/80 schedules), or ten (10) hours per day and forty (40) hours per week:
+The following provisions pertaining to authorized statutorily required overtime work shall apply to employees whose normal work period is eight (8) hours per day and forty (40) hours per week, or (10) hours per day and forty (40) hours per week:

 - (a) Statutory overtime shall be paid on actual time worked in excess of forty (40) hours in any workweek.
-Such overtime shall be paid for at time and one-half (11⁄2-1/2) including employees employed on a per hour or per day basis or except as provided elsewhere herein. - (b) Hours worked shall include all actual time worked.
-Furlough hours taken, holiday hours taken, bereavement leave, jury duty leave, and sick leave shall be considered as time worked. -Vacation, or other compensated time off not specifically identified above shall not be considered as time worked. - (c) Notwithstanding subparagraph "b" above, effective as soon as administratively possible but no later than December 31, 2022, vacation leave taken within the work period shall also count as actual time worked.
-The parties agree that the cost value of this modification is approximately zero point two percent (0.2%) of salary for the bargaining unit.
-During the final year of this MOU, the parties agree to evaluate the economic and operational impacts of this change and will negotiate over modifications to or continuation of this structure as part of successor contract negotiations.
+Such overtime shall be paid for at time and one-half (1-1/2) including employees employed on a per hour or per day basis or except as provided elsewhere herein. - (b) On a holiday observed by the City an employee shall be paid for a regular day plus time and one-half (1-1/2) for actual time worked. - (c) Hours worked shall include all actual time worked.
+Furlough hours taken, holiday hours taken and observed holidays where the City is closed shall be considered as time worked and those positions in this unit are not required to report to work.
+Sick leave, vacation, or other compensated time off shall not be considered as actual time worked.